Vince Gill, Amy Grant headlining Saturday’s Grand Ole Opry. Here’s how you can watch.

 “With families sheltered at home across our city we are grateful to have some of our city’s greatest ambassadors – Vince Gill, Amy Grant and members of their family stepping on to the stage Saturday night to lift their spirits," Cooper said.

-The performance will take place at 8 p.m.
-ET / 7 p.m.
-CT, and you can watch it live on Circle.
-Check your local listings to see what channel Circle is on in your area.
+The performance will take place at 9 p.m.
+Saturday and you can watch it live on WVLT.

 You can also watch the performance live on Circle's Facebook and YouTube pages.